 Owners of commercial buildings and establishments such as hotels are held accountable if someone is injured on improperly maintained or defective elevators or escalators.
 The Nevada premise liability law ensures that owners must inspect and maintain equipment routinely.

 Routine maintenance may include replacement of motors and belts, and ensuring that guardrails, brakes and call buttons work correctly.
-If a property owner does not keep the property in safe working condition, a hotel injury lawyer Las Vegas can help recover damages.
+If a property owner does not keep the property in safe working condition, an accident attorney in Las Vegas can help recover damages.
 Damages could include proper medical care and maintaining financial security.
+If you were injured in a hotel in Las Vegas, you may find suing a hotel on your own to be difficult, this is why it’s important to hire an attorney to assist you with your claim.